ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: fetch_interleaved_data

-    Set to VI_TRUE to retrieve one array with alternating values on the NI 5620/5621.
-For example, this attribute can be used to retrieve a single array with I and Q interleaved  instead of two separate arrays.
-If set to VI_TRUE, the resulting array will be twice the size of the actual record length.
+    Set to True to retrieve one array with alternating values on the NI 5620/5621.
+For example, this property can be used to retrieve a single array with I and Q interleaved  instead of two separate arrays.
+If set to True, the resulting array will be twice the size of the actual record length.

     The following table lists the characteristics of this property.